Morning talk

 Enjoy the journey

 Starla jumped into an icy pond to get a little stick.
-She she didn’t care about the consequence of hypothermia, or returning a failure if the stick was actually attached to a log, she didn’t seek anyone’s advice or expertise, she certainly didn’t plan ahead.
+She didn’t care about the consequence of hypothermia, or returning a failure if the stick was actually attached to a log, she didn’t seek anyone’s advice or expertise, she certainly didn’t plan ahead.
 She instinctively jumped in on impulse.
 I want to be like her: unequivocally embrace the quest.

 Orange Beach, Alabama